braden-w/whispering/README.md

 ## Project Overview

-Whispering is an open-source project designed to streamline your speech-to-text experience by leveraging the OpenAI Whisper API.
+Whispering is an open-source, cross-platform transcription app that leverages the OpenAI Whisper API for efficient speech-to-text conversion.

-Whispering enables you to bring seamless speech-to-text capabilities to your workflow without context switching between websites.
-By eliminating manual transcribing and excessive button clicks, you can save time, boost productivity, and type faster.

-### Current Development Status

-🚧 **On Hold:** Currently, development is paused due to academic commitments.

-👀 **Awaiting Svelte 5:** Planning to implement changes with the new Svelte 5 API once released.

-### Future Plans

-🔜 **More Details on Contribution:** Detailed contribution guidelines will be provided after the resumption of development.

----
+With Whispering, you can seamlessly integrate speech-to-text capabilities into your workflow, eliminating the need for manual transcription and reducing unnecessary clicks.
+This boosts productivity and saves time.

 ## Features